bwks/axl/README.md

 ####Deleting a region

-Just like in the UCM web interface all dependencies must be removed before an object can be deleted
+Like in the UCM web interface all dependencies must be removed before an object can be deleted
 ```python
 ucm.delete_region(region='test_region')
 {'success': False,